Skip to main content

 • Documents: An array of document objects.
 Contains fields for side1Image and side2Image.

 • Biometrics: An array of biometric objects.
-Contains fields for selfieImage and anchorImage.
+The biometric fields you provide depend on which modules your journey uses:

 For more details on document and biometrics best practices, see the complete Document and biometrics guide.